home-assistant/home-assistant.io/source/_integrations/dte_energy_bridge.markdown

 <div class='note'>

 The firmware of the DTE v2 bridges that started shipping circa mid-2020 will not work with this integration.
-This includes the model containing integrated wifi.
+This includes the model containing integrated Wi-Fi.

 You can check if your firmware is still supported by trying accessing `http://{ip_address}:8888/zigbee/se/instantaneousdemand`, and see if you get a response.